 Pockets of innovative Small Business and Startup communities power the IT/Technology scene and there is a strong fintech and digital media presence.

-Along with its suburban features, Fairfield County’s amazing business climate shows promise as city workers and telecommuters return to work.
+Along with its suburban features, Fairfield County’s amazing business climate shows promise as city workers and telecommuters return to work remotely.
 Many find they can successfully live and work here, while minimizing trips to NYC.

-Companies of all sizes have restarted operations, though implementing full or part-time work-from-home policies are a long-term operational strategy.
-Productivity remains to be the top priority and co-working offers an important piece of the logistical puzzle.
+Companies of all sizes have restarted operations, though implementing full or part-time remote and virtual work-from-home policies as the new normal are a long-term operational strategy.
+Productivity remains to be the top priority and coworking offers an important piece of the logistical puzzle.

 There are conducive spaces that cater to small companies, ‘work-from-anywhere’ employees, and college-bound students.
 These coworking spaces offer plenty of networking and community-building opportunities if you are new in town.

-Flexible working spaces near home and the short-term private office, desk and meeting room rentals a popular choice.
+Flexible working spaces near home in the suburbs and the short-term private office, desk and meeting room rentals a popular choice.
 Meeting rooms and conference rooms, especially, are in-demand as mission-critical meetings are on the rise.
 Safety at the shared office and co-working spaces is always a priority.

-You will find Fairfield County hospitable if you are working on your college career, as well.
+You will find the suburbs of Fairfield County hospitable if you are working on your college career, as well.
 As mentioned, there are 11 colleges, universities, and junior colleges here.
 Most Fairfield County schools have called for hybrid methods this Fall semester.

-There is no shortage of outdoor leisure activities for everyone.
+There is no shortage of outdoor leisure activities for everyone in the suburbs.
 There are over 20 local attractions in Fairfield County.
 Restaurants and other establishments that reopened follow strict social distancing measures and observe the mask mandates.

 There is always something new to add to your bucket list.
 The county’s rich cultural heritage will leave any visitor spellbound!
 Here is a portable List of Museums in Fairfield County, Connecticut.pdf.
 If you have kids, here are the top 20 places you can take your whole family.